mbeddr/mps-platform-docs/src/doc/docs/mps_internal/navigating_mps_source.md

 ## stub

-This folder contains all stub models provided by MPS.
-There are, for example, stubs for Aanotations (e.g. [JetBrains annotations](https://github.com/JetBrains/java-annotations)), Java core classes (JDK, e.g. `java.util.List`) and all MPS related Java classes are located in solutions that start with the naming pattern `MPS.*`(e.g. MPS.Core).
+This folder contains all stub models provided by MPS, e.g. stubs for annotations (like [JetBrains annotations](https://github.com/JetBrains/java-annotations)), Java core classes (JDK, e.g. `java.util.List`) and all MPS related Java classes are located in solutions that start with the naming pattern `MPS.*`(e.g. MPS.Core).

 ## tool